jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 1. Can you operate the setup with the provided instructions?

-*No. The instructions on how to operate the setup were not included.
-Let alone the setup itself or how to make it.
+*No. The instructions on how to operate the setup were not included, let alone the setup itself or how to make it.
 Pictures alone do not suffice.*

 2. How close were the results you obtain to the previously reported results?